 Prototype int rsu_dcmf_version(u32 versions); Description Retrieve the four decision firmware versions.
 Requires U-Boot API rsu_dcmf_version or U-Boot command rsu display_dcmf_version to be called before booting Linux, otherwise the version is reported as 0.0.0 The reported versions are the ones valid at the time the U-Boot command was called, and do not reflect any changes that may occur after that.
 Parameters versions: pointer to store the four decision firmware versions.
-Return Value 0 on success, or error code the version information.
+Return Value 0 on success, or error code

-Note: Refer to Decision Firmware Version Information section for details about the content of
+Note: Refer to Firmware Version Information section for details about the content of the

-Note: Refer to Macros section for macros that can be used to extract the firmware version details: major, minor and update version numbers.
+Note: Refer to Macros section for macros that can be used to extract the firmware version

-- Firmware Version Information on page 30 - Macros on page 137
+- Firmware Version Information on page 30 - Macros on page 129